T R I P T I

 The door closed behind him, leaving a trail of silence in the hallway.

-"Phir khana khaye bina gaya" Maa's voice came from the puja room, sharp and accusing.
-"Biwi ho uski... dhyaan nahi rakh sakti?"
+"Phir khana khaye bina gaya" Maa's voice came from the puja room, "Biwi ho uski... dhyaan nahi rakh sakti?"

 (Again, he went without eating.)